EricTerrell/TrashCanMonitor/README.md

 Monitors your [`5G21-12W-A High-Speed Internet Gateway device`](https://www.t-mobile.com/support/public-files/attachments/T-Mobile%20High-Speed%20Internet%20Gateway%20End%20User%20Guide.pdf).
 Writes a log as a CSV (comma-separated values) file.

+# Firmware Version

+This software may need to be updated for newer gateway device firmware versions.
+It has been tested with version 1.2101.00.1609.

 # Copyright

 TrashCanMonitor &#169; Copyright 2021, [`Eric Bergman-Terrell`](https://www.ericbt.com)